Inclusive Learning and Development

 The learning support team at Plumpton College has been amazing, they have great taster days and it was nice to make friends.
 The extra provision day for students who need some extra help are also really fun and it’s nice to feel accepted here!

 Within the team we have experienced and qualified learning support assistants, teachers, key learning mentors, communicators and assessors who are committed to offering the support you need.
+This could be any of the following:

 This is a new programme to support young people - aged 16 to 19 or 16 to 25 with an EHCP - who are not currently in education, employment or training to transition into full-time education.
 The programme and timetable will be adapted to meet the young person’s interests and needs.